Skydt90/School_administration/README.md

 # KEA School Administration

 This repository contains the source code for our final mandatory assignment on the 3. semester in the computer science study programme at KEA.
-Following is a list of requiredments and a brief description of our solution to those requirements.
+Below is a section descriping how to deploy the system followed by a list of requirements and a brief description of our solution to those requirements.

+## Deployment:

 ## Requirements:
 **1: CRUD for course, including a list with students assigned to that course**

 Everything here is implemented with the exception of the delete part.
 The entirety of this requirement was solved using an implementation of JPA in Spring Boot with a few custom implementations to make everything work.

-2: Login for each type of the user.
+**2: Login for each type of the user.**

 Fully implemented using the Spring Security framework.

-3: All the requirements for the different type of user
+**3: All the requirements for the different type of user**

 Auto update of the content on pages when need it (jQuery) A user-friendly design.